allawY1/DS_Salaries/README.md

 # DS_Salaries

-##About Dataset
+About Dataset

 Content

-##Column	Description
+Column	Description

-#work_year:	The year the salary was paid.
+work_year:	The year the salary was paid.
-#experience_level:	The experience level in the job during the year with the following possible values: EN Entry-level / Junior MI Mid-level / Intermediate SE Senior-level / Expert EX Executive-level / Director
+experience_level:	The experience level in the job during the year with the following possible values: EN Entry-level / Junior MI Mid-level / Intermediate SE Senior-level / Expert EX Executive-level / Director
 #employment_type:	The type of employement for the role: PT Part-time FT Full-time CT Contract FL Freelance
-#job_title:	The role worked in during the year.
+job_title:	The role worked in during the year.
-#salary:	The total gross salary amount paid.
+salary:	The total gross salary amount paid.
-#salary_currency:	The currency of the salary paid as an ISO 4217 currency code.
+salary_currency:	The currency of the salary paid as an ISO 4217 currency code.
-#salaryinusd:	The salary in USD (FX rate divided by avg.
+salaryinusd:	The salary in USD (FX rate divided by avg.
 USD rate for the respective year via fxdata.foorilla.com).
-#employee_residence:	Employee's primary country of residence in during the work year as an ISO 3166 country code.
+employee_residence:	Employee's primary country of residence in during the work year as an ISO 3166 country code.
-#remote_ratio:	The overall amount of work done remotely, possible values are as follows: 0 No remote work (less than 20%) 50 Partially remote 100 Fully remote (more than 80%)
+remote_ratio:	The overall amount of work done remotely, possible values are as follows: 0 No remote work (less than 20%) 50 Partially remote 100 Fully remote (more than 80%)
-#company_location:	The country of the employer's main office or contracting branch as an ISO 3166 country code.
-#company_size	:The average number of people that worked for the company during the year: S less than 50 employees (small) M 50 to 250 employees (medium) L more than 250 employees (large)
+company_location:	The country of the employer's main office or contracting branch as an ISO 3166 country code. company_size	:The average number of people that worked for the company during the year: S less than 50 employees (small) M 50 to 250 employees (medium) L more than 250 employees (large)

-#About Project
+About Project

-#this project represent information about "DS_Salaries" in last three years

-#i use python to analze data using "numpy-pandas-plt-sns"libraries

-#i have done finsh a dynamic dashboard using power_bi represent information in sample report to be useful for decision_makining
+this project represent information about "DS_Salaries" in last three years i use python to analze data using "numpy-pandas-plt-sns"libraries i have done finsh a dynamic dashboard using power_bi represent information in sample report to be useful for decision_makining

-#tools

-##python

-##power_bi
+tools:

+python
+power_bi